 Revenue

-Sacra estimates that Handshake hit $280M in annualized revenue in August 2025, with $200M from its core job board business and $80M from Handshake AI.
-The company's revenue growth has been a tale of two chapters: explosive growth through 2022 followed by a sharp deceleration when the job board market cratered.
+Sacra estimates that Handshake hit $280M in annualized revenue in August 2025, up from $190M in 2024, with $200M from its core job board business and $80M from Handshake AI.
+The company ended 2025 at approximately $300M ARR and is tracking toward "high hundreds of millions" in ARR in 2026.

 The bottom fell out in late 2023 when mass layoffs and hiring freezes devastated recruiting budgets across tech, finance, and professional services.
 Handshake's growth decelerated sharply to approximately $180M in 2023 (50% YoY) and $190M in 2024 (6% YoY growth).

-The launch of Handshake AI in early 2024 has reignited growth.
+Launched in January 2025, Handshake AI has reignited growth.
 This data labeling platform leverages Handshake's network of 500,000 PhDs and 3 million master's students to supply expert human feedback for AI model training.
-Handshake AI went from $0 to $80M in annualized revenue in just 8 months, with experts earning $100-125 per hour for specialized work.
+Handshake AI was tracking toward nearly a $100M run rate by end of 2025, with experts earning $100–125 per hour for specialized work.

-Handshake was valued at $3.5B in its January 2022 Series F round, where it raised $200M led by Coatue Management and Valiant Peregrine Fund.
+Handshake was last valued at approximately $3.3B in its January 2022 Series F round, where it raised $200M led by Coatue Management and Valiant Peregrine Fund.

 Earlier rounds included investments from Kleiner Perkins, Spark Capital, EQT Ventures, GGV Capital, and strategic investors like the Chan Zuckerberg Initiative and Omidyar Network.
 Base10 Partners participated through their Advancement Initiative focused on inclusive economic opportunity.